This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage or prevent pulmonary edema:

-- Limit your liquids as directed: Follow your primary healthcare provider or pulmonologist's directions about how much liquid you should drink each day.
+- Limit your liquids as directed: Follow your healthcare provider or pulmonologist's directions about how much liquid you should drink each day.
 Too much liquid can increase your risk for fluid buildup.

 - Weigh yourself daily: Weigh yourself at the same time every morning after you urinate, but before you eat.
 Weight gain can be a sign of extra fluid in your body.